Diddy’s Former Head Of Security Speaks On Allegedly Witnessing Cassie Abuse

 The Diddy scandal continues to get even more bizarre.
 His former head of security has cryptically spoken up after being named in Cassie’s lawsuit.

-Naturally this landed on the security professional’s radar prompting him to respond.
-In a since deleted Instagram post Roger Bonds wrote “This is not meant to be threats or snitching or anything like that against Cassie or Diddy or anyone else. this is me telling my truth as I truly remember it for 2 reasons only.”
+Naturally, this landed on the security professional’s radar prompting him to respond.
+In a since deleted Instagram post Roger Bonds wrote “This is not meant to be threats or snitching or anything like that against Cassie or Diddy or anyone else.
+This is me telling my truth as I truly remember it for 2 reasons only.”
 He went on to explain his reasoning on speaking out citing his family.
-“1st because I have 4 daughters so on all dudes my truth as I seen it, saw it and was involved with it for yrs.” further adding “IM WILLING TO TELL MY TEUTH BECAUSE FOR SO MANY YRS I WAS QUIET , Nothing matters now but FAMILY.”
+“1st because I have 4 daughters so on all dudes my truth as I seen it, saw it and was involved with it for yrs.”
+Further adding, “IM WILLING TO TELL MY [TRUTH] BECAUSE FOR SO MANY YRS I WAS QUIET, Nothing matters now but FAMILY.”

-On Monday, November 27 Roger Bonds returned to his Instagram account with a follow up post that featured a screenshot of a Complex article.
-His caption read “NEVER KEEP YOUR WORD WHEN THE REASON YOU KEPT YOUR WORD NO LONGER EXIST.”
+On Monday (Nov.
+27), Roger Bonds returned to his Instagram account with a follow-up post that featured a screenshot of a Complex article.
+His caption read, “NEVER KEEP YOUR WORD WHEN THE REASON YOU KEPT YOUR WORD NO LONGER [EXISTS].”
 It is unclear what the cryptic message means or if he will indeed speak on what he did or did not see during his time at Bad Boy Entertainment.

 -